 What Is the Minimum Credit Score Needed for a Credit Card?

-By boosting your credit score, you’ll have more options for credit cards with better rates, fees, and even rewards, bonuses, and perks.
-In this piece, we’ll review:
+By building your credit score, you’ll have more options for credit cards with better rates, fees, and even rewards, bonuses, and perks.
+Read on for details on this important financial topic.

 How Your Credit Score Affects Your Odds of Credit Card Approval

 Before applying for a credit card, it’s a good idea to read the fine print for that specific card.
 Often, credit card companies will list their minimum credit score requirements for the card.
-If you’re at the bottom of the stated range, you may have a harder time qualifying.
+If you’re at the bottom of the stated range or below it, you may have a harder time qualifying.

 To avoid getting declined (and having an unnecessary hard inquiry on your credit report), you may want to consider a less competitive credit card that you’re more likely to be approved for based on your credit score.